Investors & Media

 Victorian Royal Commission into the Casino Operator and Licence (Victorian Royal Commission)

-The report of the Victorian Royal Commission dated 15 October 2021 (Report) was publicly released on 26 October 2021 after being tabled in the Victorian Parliament.
+On 26 October 2021, the Report of the Victorian Royal Commission into the Casino Operator and Licence for Crown Melbourne was publicly released after being tabled in the Victorian Parliament.
 On the same day, the Victorian Government released its response in relation to the Report.